By Diane Huntrods, AgMRC, Iowa State University.

-U.S. exports of fresh eggplants totaled 10.2 MT in 2010, down from 2009, and were valued at $11.3 million (FAS 2011).
+U.S. exports of fresh eggplants totaled 23.4 MT in 2012, and were valued at $13.7 million (FAS 2013).
 As with most U.S. fresh vegetables, the majority of fresh eggplants are exported to Canada (FAS 2010).
-According to the USDA (Yearbook 2011), about 8 percent of the eggplants grown in the United States are exported.
+According to the USDA (Yearbook 2013), about 7 percent of the eggplants grown in the United States are exported.

 In eggplant skin, researchers have found 'nasunin,' a potent antioxidant and free radical scavenger that protects cell membranes from damage.
 Nasunin protects the lipids (fats) in brain cell membranes.
 In addition, numerous vitamins and minerals, such as B1, B6, folate, copper, manganese, potassium and about 10 percent of the daily value of fiber, are loaded in one cup of the skin and fleshy texture.

-Global Ag Trade System, Foreign Agricultural Service (FAS), USDA, 2011.
+Global Ag Trade System, Foreign Agricultural Service (FAS), USDA.